 Espiritu Santo is roughly on the same latitude as Cooktown, in far north Queensland and Fiji, and the same longitude as Norfolk Island.
-It is the north most of the large islands, and about 3 hours flying time from Brisbane.
+It is the north-most of Vanuatu’s large islands, and about 3 hours flying time from Brisbane.

 Air Vanuatu has direct flights to Santo from Brisbane.
 But not every day.
 However, the flights between Port Vila and Santo are twice daily and connect well with international flights.

 It would be a rare diver who came to Santo and didn’t dive the Coolidge, as the Coolidge is a very rare dive.
 But the Coolidge is a very particular dive: it is big and deep.
 Imagine starting from the gangway and wandering around a massive luxury cruise liner (because that’s what it was) – how long would it take you to explore it?
 Now imagine you can only explore it for 30 to 40 mins at a time before you have to be back at the gangway: how many times would you need to go?
-Also imagine the lights are out and it’s dark inside – would you go without a guide?
-Don’t plan a dive on the Coolidge – plan many, and plan them with someone with years of experience.
-This is not a ‘hire a tank and wander off the beach’ type of dive.
-Just so you know.
+So don’t plan a dive on the Coolidge – plan many, and plan them with someone with years of experience.